How to View Your Connections Recent Activity on LinkedIn

 • Show up informed instead of cold

-In 2025, that context can make the difference between being ignored and starting a real conversation.
+That context can make the difference between being ignored and starting a real conversation.

 Bill Brelsford